-The group first began meeting in late June of 1993, and within a year, ESAC had been incorporated and had held its first meetings at the Calgary Learned Societies conference in 1994.
+The group first began meeting in late June of 1993, and within a year, ESAC had been incorporated and had held its first meetings at the Learned Societies Conference held in Calgary in 1994.
 All of this was possible because of a great deal of volunteer labour on the part of the interim Board of Directors, as well as the in-kind and financial support of York’s Faculty of Environmental Studies and Graduate Environmental Studies Students’ Association.
 Within the next year, Alternatives was chosen as the official journal of ESAC and it published the first ESAC theme issue, and the University of Waterloo became the home of ESAC.
-The second annual ESAC conference was held at the Montreal Learneds in 1995.
-In 1996 the conference was in St. Catharines and in 1997 it was in St. John’s.
-In 1998 we held our most successful and well-attended conference to date, our fifth annual conference in Ottawa.

 One issue during the founding of ESAC concerned the relative weight to be accorded to activist vs. academic interpretations of environmental studies.
 Some people argued that environmental studies, as a field, is inherently more activist in orientation than most, and thus a Learned Society in environmental studies should include an advocacy component to its activities.
 Other people insisted that a Learned Society is a purely academic institution, and that most opportunities for activism take place outside the framework of a Learned Society.
 It was pointed out that even activist members of a Learned Society would likely welcome the opportunity to engage in related scholarly activities.